lbr-media/typo3-extension-bootstrap/README.md

 The basic css-class that will be used for the tag.
 The default Bootstrap classes from `display-1` to `display-6`, `h1` to `h6` and `lead`.
 * _`Variant`_ or _`Predefined header`_ (select)
-Only one variant is selectable.
+Only one variant is selectable for one headline.
 Use this to produce some variants of headers.
 In TypoScript several variants can be configured.
 You'll find them with the key `plugin.tx_bootstrap.settings.form.element.PredefinedHeader`.
-Each variant may have these properties:
+Each variant has these properties:
     * `label` (string; required)
     * `value` (int; required; used for reference)
     * `outerWrap` (string)